-- Helping with homework - Keeping track of coursework
+- Helping with homeworkKeeping track of coursework

-Parental engagement with children's learning
+children's learning Parental engagement with

-- Active involvement in learning

-- Focus on the relationship between

-- parents and their children's learning
+- Focus on the relationship between Active involvement in learning - parents and their children's learning

-- Moral support and encouragement

-- Guidance and advice

 Ideally, parental involvement leads to parental engagement.
 The movement between the two represents a 'shift in emphasis, away from the relationship between parents and schools, to a focus on the relationship between parents and their children's learning' (Goodall and Montgomery, 2014).